 GD: Gestational Diabetes

-GS: Gestational Surrogate, when the surrogate has a fertilised embryo transferred into her
+GS: Gestational Surrogate, when the surrogate has a fertilised embryo transferred into her.

 HcG: Hormone detected by pregnancy tests.
-Human Chorionic Gonadotropin.
+Human Chorionic Gonadotropin

 HPT: Home pregnancy test.
-Measures levels of the hormone hcG which is produced in pregnancy.
+Measures levels of the hormone hcG, which is produced in pregnancy.

-HSG: Hysterosalpingogram, a fertility test where fluid is run through the fallopian tubes to check for blockages
+HSG: Hysterosalpingogram, a fertility test where fluid is run through the fallopian tubes to check for blockages.

-ICSI: Intra-Cytoplasmic Sperm Injection, where a single sperm is injected into the egg
+ICSI: Intra-Cytoplasmic Sperm Injection, where a single sperm is injected into the egg.

-IVF: In-vitro fertilization
+IVF: In-vitro fertilisation

-IVM: In Vitro Maturation, is when a woman’s eggs are collected and matured outside the body
+IVM: In Vitro Maturation is when a woman’s eggs are collected and matured outside the body.

-LAP: Laparoscopy, a surgical diagnostic procedure used to examine the organs inside the abdomen
+LAP: Laparoscopy, a surgical diagnostic procedure used to examine the organs inside the abdomen.

-LH: Luteinizing Hormone, a gonadotrophic hormone produced and released by cells in the anterior pituitary gland, an acute rise of LH triggers ovulation
+LH: Luteinizing Hormone, a gonadotrophic hormone produced and released by cells in the anterior pituitary gland, an acute rise of LH triggers ovulation.

 LMP: Last menstrual period.
 The first day of your last period.

 LPD: Luteal Phase Defects impact a woman’s ovulation cycle and can make it difficult to experience a healthy pregnancy.
-This condition is characterized by low progesterone levels and limited uterine lining growth, which can impede egg implantation and fetal development
+This condition is characterized by low progesterone levels and limited uterine lining growth, which can impede egg implantation and fetal development.

-Metformin: a diabetes medicine sometimes used for lowering insulin and blood sugar levels in women with polycystic ovary syndrome (PCOS).
+Metformin: A diabetes medicine sometimes used for lowering insulin and blood sugar levels in women with polycystic ovary syndrome (PCOS).
 This helps regulate menstrual cycles, start ovulation, and lower the risk of miscarriage in women with PCOS.
 Long-term use also lowers diabetes and heart disease risk related to high insulin levels.

 MF/MFI: Male Factor Infertility

-O: Ovulation, the release of an egg (ovum) from one of the ovaries
+O: Ovulation, the release of an egg (ovum) from one of the ovaries.

-OHSS: Ovarian Hyperstimulation Syndrome is an exaggerated response to hormones
+OHSS: Ovarian Hyperstimulation Syndrome is an exaggerated response to hormones.

-OI: Ovulation induction involves taking medication to induce ovulation by encouraging eggs to develop in the ovaries and be released, increasing the chance of conception through timed intercourse or artificial insemination
+OI: Ovulation Induction involves taking medication to induce ovulation by encouraging eggs to develop in the ovaries and be released, increasing the chance of conception through timed intercourse or artificial insemination.

 PCOS: Polycystic Ovarian Syndrome, a hormonal disorder causing enlarged ovaries with small cysts on the outer edges.

-PID: Pelvic Inflammatory Disease, is an infection of the female reproductive organs.
+PID: Pelvic Inflammatory Disease is an infection of the female reproductive organs.

-POF: Premature Ovarian Failure occurs when the ovaries stop functioning normally before age 40
+POF: Premature Ovarian Failure occurs when the ovaries stop functioning normally before age 40.

 PUPO: Pregnant Until Proven Otherwise

-RE: ReproductiveEndocrinologist (Fertility Specialist)
+RE: Reproductive Endocrinologist (Fertility Specialist)

 SA: Sperm/Semen Analysis